antlr4ide/antlr4ide/README.md

 Eclipse setup
 =========
 1. Make sure you built the project first.
-2. Open Eclipse Kepler (4.3)
+2. Open Eclipse Luna (4.4)
-3. Install Xtext 2.5.3
+3. Install Xtext 2.7.3
 4. Copy and paste this url: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/ in the **Work with** text field
 5. Hit Enter
-6. Choose **XText 2.5.3**.
+6. Choose **XText 2.7.3**.
 NOTE: DON'T confuse with Xtend, you must choose Xtext
 7. Restart Eclipse after installing Xtext
 8. Import the project into Eclipse
 9. Go to: ```File > Import...``` then ```General > Existing Projects into Workspace```